aquasecurity/deployments/server/kubernetes_and_openshift/manifests/README.md

 Before you follow the deployment steps explained below, Aqua strongly recommends you refer the product documentation, [Deploy Server Components](https://docs.aquasec.com/docs/deploy-k8s-server-components).

 ## Specific OpenShift notes
-The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** or **podman** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** cli commands, to work on all platforms including OpenShift.

 ## Prerequisites
 * Your Aqua credentials: username and password
 * Your Aqua Enterprise License Token
 * Access to the target Kubernetes cluster with RBAC authorization.
-The cluster should have a default storage and load-balancer controller.
-If your cluster does not have these, you should edit the YAML files to configure them
+* The cluster should have a default storage and load-balancer controller.
+If your cluster does not have these, you should edit the YAML files to configure them as required.

 It is recommended that you complete the sizing and capacity assessment for the deployment.
 Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).
 ## Considerations
-Before you start deploying Aqua server, you can consider the following options.
+Before you start deploying Aqua server, you may perform the following configurations, as required:
 ### Packaged or external managed database
 Aqua Enterprise offers packaged PostgreSQL database container.
 However, for large environments and enterprise companies with advanced requirements, Aqua recommends to use an external managed PostgreSQL database.
 ### HTTPS for the Aqua Server
 To configure an HTTPS (secure) channel, refer to [Configure HTTPS for the Aqua Server](https://docs.aquasec.com/docs/deploy-k8s-configure-https-for-the-aqua-server).
 ### Active-active Server mode
-Configure Active-active Server mode for high availability of Aqua Enterprise.
-For more information, refer to the product documentation, [Deploy Aqua in Active-Active Server Mode](https://docs.aquasec.com/docs/deploy-k8s-aqua-in-active-active-server-mode).
+To configure Active-active Server mode for high availability of Aqua Enterprise, refer to the product documentation, [Deploy Aqua in Active-Active Server Mode](https://docs.aquasec.com/docs/deploy-k8s-aqua-in-active-active-server-mode).
 ### mTLS
 To configure mTLS (mutual TLS) instead of the default TLS, refer to the product documentation, [Configure mTLS](https://docs.aquasec.com/docs/configure-mtls).
 ### Run the Server behind a reverse proxy
 The Aqua Server container (deployed from the image registry.aquasec.com/console) can be run behind a reverse proxy server such as Apache, NGINX, or HAProxy.
-For more information, refer to the product documentation, [Run the Server behind a reverse proxy](https://docs.aquasec.com/docs/aqua-server-recommendations#section-run-the-server-behind-a-reverse-proxy).
+To configure this, refer to the product documentation, [Run the Server behind a reverse proxy](https://docs.aquasec.com/docs/aqua-server-recommendations#section-run-the-server-behind-a-reverse-proxy).
 ### Ingress resource
 For large environments with more than 500 nodes, you should define a gRPC-supported Ingress to act as a load balancer for multiple Aqua Gateways.
-For more information, refer to the product documentation, [Advanced Deployment Architecture](https://docs.aquasec.com/docs/advanced-deployment-architecture).
+To configure this, refer to the product documentation, [Advanced Deployment Architecture](https://docs.aquasec.com/docs/advanced-deployment-architecture).
 ## Supported platforms
 | < PLATFORM >              | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |